 Since ground source heat pumps produce a lower temperature heat than traditional boilers, it's essential that your home is insulated and draught proofed well for the heating system to be effective.
 It could also make the system cheaper and smaller.

-If you're replacing an electric, oil, Liquid Petroleum Gas (LPG) or coal heating system, a ground source heating system will pay for itself quite quickly.
+If you're replacing an electric, oil, Liquid Petroleum Gas (LPG) or coal heating system, a ground source heating system may help reduces the running costs.
 If you're replacing a more efficient gas heating system, your savings will be smaller.

 Underfloor heating systems or warm air heating will work much better than radiator-based systems.
 Ground Source Heat Pumps can be retrofit to work with an existing system – but in order to get optimal energy-saving potential from them we always recommend considering a newer, more efficient facility.